dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This is compared to the roughtly 6:30 minutes for the parallelized versions that are provisioned correctly.
 After aborting test, by the logs it looked like about 1 instance per minute, so 149 instances would have taken about 2.5 hours.

+The final test is keeping the chunk_size at 149 for one process but adding back the multi-threading and max_workers of 149 for 149 threads.
+Comment back in the ThreadPoolExecutor.
+This will illustrate the multi-threading performance alone.This was at 6:50 minutes, closely aligned to the other optimized performances.

+Conclusions:

+Multithreading alone is just as effective as multiprocessing for this I/O-bound workload — as long as thread provisioning is correct.

+The real performance gain comes from concurrency, not from the specific mechanism (threads vs. processes).

+The system (6 vCPU core VPS + Docker + Linux scheduler) handles both models efficiently.

 Also of note this scales well.
 There is no significant difference between 100 instance case and the 149 instance case as long as the chunk_size and number of threads are provisioned correctly for optimal processing (keep the chunk_size less than or equal to the number of threads).